 The executive board is formed by the municipal council and has 15 members.
-The chairman, from the 1 of january 2017, is Anna Tenje, the Conservatives.
+Anna Tenje (the Conservatives) is chairman for the period 2019-2022.
 The executive, in other words, the city's government, carries out the municipal council's decisions.
 Parties are represented on the executive board in proportion to the number of seats they hold on the municipal council.

 The work of the municipality is such that the council cannot handle all the business alone.
 There are therefore a number of politically appointed boards that specialise in various areas.
 Växjö has 9 such boards.